zahidalidev/toastify-react-native/CONTRIBUTING.md

 #### Example dir

-The playground let you test your changes, it's like the demo of react-native-toastify.
+The playground let you test your changes, it's like the demo of toastify-react-native.
 Most of the time you don't need to modify it unless you add new features.

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.